arielseidman/K-Means_Clustering/Plants_nb.md

 ### Results

-White on the maps represents the average probability of a random plant being found in a random territory, which is about 0.1248858.
+White on the maps represents the average probability of a random plant being found in a random region, which is about 0.1248858.

 The choropleth maps show blue areas, orange areas, and white areas connecting them.
 This color gradient appears because plant distributions typically change gradually over large geographic areas.

 The color transitions are not perfect gradients.
-Since the data set mostly categorizes plant data by state or province, the colors vary state-by-state, or province-by-province, etc. If we had location data that is more specific than states and provinces (for example, plant data by county), the color transitions would be smoother.
+Since the data set mostly categorizes plant data by state or province, the colors mostly vary state-by-state, or province-by-province, etc. If we had location data that is more specific than states and provinces (for example, plant data by county), the color transitions would be smoother.
 However, even with this state-level and province-level data, neighboring states/provinces still tend to have similar colors.

-The color of each territory represents the likelihood that a randomly selected plant from that cluster is from that territory.
-If a territory is blue, plants from that cluster are more likely to be found there than plants on average.
-Conversely, if a territory is orange, plants in that cluster are less likely to be found there.
+The color of each region represents the likelihood that a randomly selected plant from that cluster is from that region.
+If a region is blue, plants from that cluster are more likely to be found there than plants on average.
+Conversely, if a region is orange, plants in that cluster are less likely to be found there.

 Cluster 1 is mostly orange with some blue in the West and Southwest